dxw/playbook/guides/service-design-at-dxw.md

 ## 7. Beta, live and beyond...

 - Service designers like to be involved throughout the beta and live phases of a new service to help ensure that **performance is tracked and outcomes measured**.
   We help service teams set up Key Performance Indicators and the data streams required to track them.
 - In a similar way we can also **support teams running existing services** to identify and implement improvements.
+- When those services require transformation of an existing service the service designer plays an important role helping to **define channel shift strategies** for transitioning to a digital service.